-Experts bemoan ‘science by press release’ in COVID-19 era
+‘Jack up the stock’: Profit PR flusters scientists, inflates public expectations

 Experts say the pattern of hype turning into political pressure bled into the Biden administration.

 Mr. Biden, nervous about signs of waning immunity from the vaccines, announced a plan on Aug.
-18 to offer everyone a booster dose of the Pfizer and Moderna vaccines starting the week of Sept.
-20. After all, the companies signaled they were collecting good data on extra doses and prepping applications for booster approval.
+18 to offer everyone booster doses of the Pfizer and Moderna vaccines starting the week of Sept.
+20. After all, the companies signaled they were collecting good data on extra doses and preparing applications for booster approval.

-Mr. Biden said the idea was subject to regulatory sign-off but the decision to set a date appeared to squeeze federal scientists.
+Mr. Biden said the idea was subject to regulatory signoff, but the decision to set a date appeared to squeeze federal scientists.

 FDA advisers reclaimed their power Friday by rejecting boosters for the general population and voting to limit them to seniors and people in high-risk occupations.

-Biden officials said there would be more to the story as data poured in and, on Tuesday, J&J said trial participants saw their antibody levels rise dramatically with a booster shot taken either two months or six months after the initial shot.
+Biden officials promised more news.
+On Tuesday, J&J said trial participants’ antibody levels rose dramatically with a booster shot taken either two months or six months after the initial shot.

 Roughly 15 million people in the U.S. received the one-and-done J&J vaccine against COVID-19, meaning it accounts for just under 4% of all vaccinations in the country.

-Because Pfizer and Moderna account for the lion’s share of vaccinations in the U.S., much of the debate over Mr. Biden’s plan to provide boosters focused on those versions.
+Because Pfizer and Moderna account for most of the vaccinations in the U.S., much of the debate over Mr. Biden’s plan to provide boosters focused on those versions.
 Some J&J recipients felt left out in the cold.

-Tuesday’s press release brought J&J back into the conversation and could make recipients antsy for a second dose as federal agencies vet booster applications from Pfizer, Moderna and J&J that are in various stages.
+The press release Tuesday brought J&J back into the conversation and could make recipients antsy for a second dose as federal agencies vet booster applications from Pfizer, Moderna and J&J that are in various stages.

-The White House says it has enough inventory or doses “on order” to supply both initial takers — about 75 million eligible Americans haven’t come forward — and those who need boosters.
+The White House said it has enough inventory or doses “on order” to supply initial takers and those who need boosters.
+About 75 million eligible Americans haven’t come forward.

-Mr. Caplan said at some point there will be a financial component to drugmakers securing approval for extra doses, as one by one they tout promising outcomes directly to the public.
+Mr. Caplan said a financial component will emerge at some point as drugmakers secure approval for extra doses and tout promising outcomes directly to the public.

 “At some point, they’re going to make money selling booster,” he said.
-“I just don’t know when that flip is from saying, ‘We’ve got something in the warehouse to, “Uh oh, we have to buy some more.’”
+“I just don’t know when that flip is from saying, ‘We’ve got something in the warehouse’ to ‘Uh oh, we have to buy some more.’”

 Sign up for Daily Newsletters